C-D-Lewis/pge/README.md

           bool moving;
         } Robot;

-3. Create the `PGESprite` when the entity is created.
+ * Create the `PGESprite` when the entity is created:

         this->sprite = pge_sprite_create(start_position, RESOURCE_ID_ROBOT_UP);

-4. Update the sprite's bitmap as the player plays the game.
+ * Update the sprite's bitmap as the player plays the game:

         // Set the sprite bitmap
         switch(this->direction) {